Director of the Confucius Institute

 His past work on research, curriculum design and eLearning has cemented firm international partnerships including the University of Johannesburg, the Higher Education Learning and Teaching Association South Africa, the United States Air Force Academy and the international DLAC (Distance Learning and Collaboration) group.
 He has been engaged as a Senior Fellow in Educational Development at the University of Windsor, Ontario and has recently been awarded a grant by the Hunan provincial government in China as an advisor on learning and teaching to Hunan First Normal University (Chairman Mao’s teacher training university) and others in the province,.
 In 2011 he was received the prestigious National Teaching Fellowship award from the Higher Education Academy for excellence in teaching and development of colleagues at Edge Hill University, nationally and internationally.

-Professor Peng hopes that the Confucius Institute at Edge Hill University can be a hub of learning Chinese language, Chinese culture and Chinese studies, thus promoting mutual understanding of people from the two countries.
+Ms. Mei Liu sincerely hopes that the Confucius Institute at Edge Hill University can be a hub of learning Chinese language, Chinese culture and Chinese studies, thus promoting mutual understanding between peoples in China and the UK.

 Hanban teacher, Confucius Institute, Edge Hill University